grdddj/done-for-today/plan.md

 ## Deep work

-Solana code review
+Update sign/verify message flow review

 Trezor-user-env
-- fix broken tests
+- fix broken tests in CI

-- improve typing
-- fix removed trezorlib debug command in backup flow
+Figma screens
+- show both (all) models flows on the same page
+- support showing the same screens next to each other

 ## Other work